The longest roads in the U.S. make for an RV road trip that will make a lot of memories during an awesome journey of adventure.

-To be sure, the roads are long, but more importantly offer some great RVing opportunities for those looking for extended adventures.
+To be sure, the roads are long, but more importantly, they offer some great RVing opportunities for those looking for extended adventures.

 I compiled the list for you below, with some of our own adventures sprinkled in.

-The nation's fourth longest road and third longest U.S. highway runs 3,072 miles.
+The nation's fourth-longest road and third-longest U.S. highway runs 3,072 miles.
 It starts in Atlantic City, New Jersey, and ends in Astoria, Oregon.
 Beyond Oregon and New Jersey, U.S. 30 runs through nine more states.
 A favorite stretch of U.S. 30 is the Thousand Springs Scenic Byway, which runs through Idaho from Bliss through Twin Falls.
-It's a section of U.S. 30 that meanders through the Snake River Canyon where you travelers will find thousands of waterfalls, hot springs, and charming Idaho towns.
+It's a section of U.S. 30 that meanders through the Snake River Canyon where travelers will find thousands of waterfalls, hot springs, and charming Idaho towns.

 For more small towns and some historic immersion, there are several worthwhile stops on U.S. 30 through Nebraska, called the Lincoln Highway Historical Byway.
 Travelers of this route will drive along the Oregon, Mormon, and California trails, as well as the transcontinental Pony Express route and Union Pacific Railroad.
 For what it's worth, the largest city along U.S. Route 30 is Philadelphia, where you can check out historical sites like the Liberty Bell, Independence Hall, Congress Hall, The Betsy Ross House, and one of the oldest streets in the U.S., Elfreth's Alley.

 Longest Roads in the U.S. #3 – Interstate 90, Massachusetts to Washington